Asiatik/codezilla/README.md

 > The goal is to create a codebase for developers to access.
 Later we aim to develop extensions using this codebase to support multiple IDEs.

+## Contributing

+We are open to contributions.
+Make sure you read [how to contribute](CONTRIBUTING.md) before contributing.

 ## License

 [MIT License]